FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking

 \subsubsection{Attention score matrix}

 We introduce attention score matrix $S_A \in \mathbb{R}^{N\times N}$ to increase the weight of important point pairs.
-An element $s_{A(i,j)}$ represents the weight of a point pair for point $i$ and $j$.
+The $(i,j)$-th element of $S_A$ represents the weight of a point pair for point $i$ and $j$.
 Because the center point is used as the reference point for clustering in inference phase, the point pair closer to the center position should have a higher weight.
-Thus, $s_{A(i,j)}$ is computed as:
+In this paper, $s_{A(i,j)}$ is computed by